Proceratosauridae: Classification

-The family belongs to the tyrannosaur lineage.
+The family belongs or is closely related to the tyrannosaur lineage.
 It was first named in 2010 by Oliver Rauhut and colleagues in their re-evaluation of the type genus, Proceratosaurus.
 Their study supported the idea that Proceratosaurus is a coelurosaur, a tyrannosauroid, and most closely related to the Chinese tyrannosauroid Guanlong.
 They defined the clade containing these two dinosaurs as all theropods closer to Proceratosaurus than to Tyrannosaurus, Allosaurus, Compsognathus, Coelurus, Ornithomimus, or Deinonychus.
 Later studies included the Russian Kileskus and the Chinese Sinotyrannus in the family.
-Recently, Proceratosauridae has been found to include Proceratosaurus, Guanlong, Kileskus, Sinotyrannus, and the genera Stokesosaurus, Juratyrant, and Dilong previously recognized as non-proceratosaurid tyrannosauroids.
+By the mid-2010s, Proceratosauridae was considered to include Proceratosaurus, Guanlong, Kileskus, Sinotyrannus, and the genera Stokesosaurus, Juratyrant, and Dilong previously recognized as non-proceratosaurid tyrannosauroids.
 In their re-evaluation of Proceratosaurus, Rauhut et al. stated that tooth taxa from the Late Jurassic and Early Cretaceous previously assigned to the dromaeosaurid subfamily Velociraptorinae may instead be proceratosaurid in nature, due to the similarity between the teeth of the two groups and the fact that velociraptorines are otherwise unknown from the fossil record until the Late Cretaceous.
 This would mean that Nuthetes and other dubious genera are potential proceratosaurids.

 Below is the cladogram by Loewen et al. in 2013.

 An analysis by Brusatte et al. in 2016 provides both parsimony and Bayesian phylogenetic analyses, with Yutyrannus being placed within Proceratosauridae as a sister taxon to Sinotyrannus and Juratyrant and Stokesosaurus being placed as more advanced tyrannosauroids in each instance.
 The Bayesian analysis is shown below.

+Below is a cladogram from Naish and Cau (2022):

+In their comprehensive revision of the enigmatic Brazilian coelurosaurians Mirischia and Santanaraptor, Delcourt et al. (2025) consistently supported a clade containing Dilong, Guanlong, Kileskus and Proceratosaurus.
+Tanycolagreus was grouped with this clade in equal-weight phylogenetic analyses, but was also grouped with Mirischia, Santanaraptor and Juratyrant in implied-weight phylogenetic analyses.
+Unlike previous analyses, they found the Proceratosauridae as early-diverging maniraptoromorphs outside Tyrannosauroidea.